projectatomic/adb-vagrant-registration/README.md

 ### subscription-manager Configuration

-vagrant-registration will use the subscription-manager registration manager implementation by default or can be explicitly configured by setting the `mananager` option to `subscription_manager`:
+vagrant-registration will use the `subscription_manager` manager by default or can be explicitly configured by setting the `mananager` option to `subscription_manager`:

 ```ruby
 Vagrant.configure('2') do |config|